Professor-G/MicroLIA/README.md

 model, pca = models.create_models(‘all_features.txt’, ‘pca_features.txt’, model='rf')
 ```

-Or instead we could create a Random Forest model without PCA, we will do this by simply omitting the pca_features file from the input.
+Or instead we could create a Neural Network model without PCA, we will do this by simply omitting the pca_features file from the input.

 ```python
 from LIA import models